Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/groups/processes/ultrasonicPhasedArray.md

 ## **tandem** object

-The **tandem** object describes the time-of-flight diffraction (TOFD) technique parameters and the associated beam formation.
+The **tandem** object describes a self-tandem acquisition and the associated beam formation.

 | Property              | Type    | Unit | Description                                           |
 | :-------------------- | :------ | :--: | :---------------------------------------------------- |